 Visiting the Iowa City area for an Iowa Hawkeye football game?
-Get ready for a full weekend to get the best game day experience in Hawkeye country.
+Get ready for a full weekend with the best game day weekend experiences.
 From outdoor recreation to shopping and all kinds of dining, you can make a different itinerary for each visit (because we bet you won’t come just once)!

 Start the day with a round of golf at Brown Deer Golf Club or Finkbine Golf Club.
 Not a golfer?
 Ride your bike on the area’s extensive trail network.
 Tom Harkin trailhead is a great place to start.
 Fall is also a beautiful time to hike the trail on the cliffs overlooking the Iowa River at Squire Point.

 You will have more dinner options than you know what to do with.
 See Iowa City from above at Vue Rooftop or have a steak night at Joseph’s Steakhouse.
 Pizza lovers are sure to enjoy the locally famous Pagliai’s Pizza and Wig & Pen.
 Sea food lovers will savor St. Burch Tavern.
 Those are just a slim few of the many options to choose from.